 The Department of Curriculum and Instruction offers a course of study that leads to bilingual certification at a level corresponding to the candidate’s original (core) K-12 teaching license.
 Bilingual certification is an add-on to ESL certification, which means that candidates for bilingual certification must have earned an ESL certification first, then must acquire additional competencies in the areas of bilingualism and biliteracy.
 Bilingual certification students must complete an additional four-credit course with a fieldwork (or practicum) component that is offered weekly during teacher-friendly hours every spring semester.
 Additionally, proficiency in a non-English language is required (see below).

 Students can take this course as a special student; see here.
 Students may also elect to have the bilingual certification course credits count toward an M.S. in Bilingual Education or in another area.
-Prospective students should first apply to the M.S. program.
+All prospective students must apply to the Bilingual Certification Program (see instructions below).
+If prospective students are interested in counting this course toward their M.S. program, they should first apply to the M.S. program and then apply to the Bilingual Certification Program (see instructions below).
+If prospective students are interested in the program without a Master’s degree, they should first apply to the Bilingual Certification Program (see instructions below), and then apply with Continuing Studies as a special student.
 However, generally speaking, certain requirements of the Graduate School and of the department are waived for students who are not candidates for an advanced M.S. degree.

 Send the following information to Professor Mariana Pacheco: